imfd-stroemungsmechanik/introduction-into-cfd/6_exhaust_gas_recirculation/1_preprocessing.md

 - Thermodynamics, e.g. relating internal energy $$e$$ to temperature $$T$$
 - Transport, e.g. the dependence of properties such as viscosity $$\mu$$ on temperature
 - State, e.g. dependence of density on temperature $$T$$ and pressure $$p$$.

 Unlike the setup for incompressible flows, these thermophysical properties are stored in the `thermophysicalProperties` file in the `constant` directory.

-A thermophysical model required an entry named ´thermoType´ which specifies the package of thermophysical modelling that is used in the simulation.
+A thermophysical model required an entry named `thermoType` which specifies the package of thermophysical modelling that is used in the simulation.
 OpenFOAM includes a large set of pre-compiled combinations of modelling, built within the code using C++ templates.

 The individual submodels chosen for this case are as follows: